tnyima/Virus_Simulation/README.md

   The user should run multiple instances of the simulation, changing the numbers they input each time to observe how these different variables affect the spread of a disease or virus.

-Credit to Cell Simulation for helping us with the object's movements.
+Credit to Cell Obsorbtion Lab for helping us with the object's movements.
 Credit to knowm.org for assisting us with creating the graph for the simulation.